-Free Application for Federal Student Aid
+Free Application for Federal Student Aid (FAFSA)

-(FAFSA) - This application is used to apply for all types of federal, state and institutional aid awarded by the College.
-Students are encouraged to complete the FAFSA on the web (www.fafsa. ed.gov).
-A paper FAFSA may be requested by calling (800) 433-3243 or visiting the web site.
-This application is submitted directly to the Department of Education's central processor.
-A federal Student Aid Report (SAR) is sent to the student.
-An electronic Institutional Student Information Report (ISIR), which duplicates the information on the student's SAR, is sent to the College's Financial Aid office.
-The ISIR must be processed and have a valid Estimated Family Contribution (EFC) as determined by Financial Aid before a student's eligibility for any financial aid funds can be determined.
+This application is used to apply for all types of federal, state and institutional aid awarded by the College.
+Students are encouraged to complete the FAFSA on the web (www.fafsa.ed.gov).
+Students who are unable to complete a FAFSA on the web may complete a paper FAFSA and submit it to Financial Aid for processing.
+Once the FAFSA is processed by the U.S. Department of Education, a Federal Student Aid Report (SAR) is sent to the student.
+An electronic Institutional Student Information Report (ISIR), which duplicates the information on the student's SAR, is sent to the Financial Aid.
+The ISIR must be processed and have a valid Expected Family Contribution (EFC) before a student's eligibility for any financial aid funds can be determined and an award issued.

+Verification Process

-Verification Process - Additional documentation may be federally required to process or verify income, household and tax information before a student can be awarded financial aid.
-Thirty percent of all aid federal aid recipients are selected by the Department of Education for this verification process.
-Any documentation requested by MCC must provided to Financial Aid, Fort Omaha Campus, Bldg.
-30, within 14 days of receipt of the requestor or the student file will be inactivated.
-No financial aid disbursements will be made until the verification process is complete.
-A student may call the office to re-activate the file at any time during the current academic year.
+Thirty percent of all federal aid applicants are selected by the Department of Education for verification.
+Verification requires that documentation be provided to verify the information submitted on the FAFSA.
+Students are required to submit a verification worksheet, tax information and any other necessary documents in order to complete the required process.
+Any documentation requested by MCC must be provided within 14 days of receipt of the request, or the student file may be inactivated.
+No financial aid disbursements can be made until the verification process is complete.
+A student may call the office to re-activate the file at any time during the current academic year once all documents are received.